Best Minneapolis Indoor Activities for Kids this Winter

 Need some kid-friendly entertainment?
 Children’s Theater Company has shown classics such as Cinderella, Peter Pan, How the Grinch Stole Christmas, The Wizard of Oz, and more.
 You can find classes and camps available throughout the school year for your kid who’s interested in being on stage.
 The Hennepin Theater Trust brings in acts for all ages, from Broadway to concerts and comedy.
 You can see early matinee shows at the historical Orpheum Theatre.
 Great shows in the past have included Aladdin, The Lion King, Charlie and the Chocolate Factory.

-Take your kids to see the childhood classics you grew up with at the Riverview Theater.
+Take your kids to see the childhood classics you grew up with or some the most anticipated movies of the year at the Riverview Theater.
 A 1950’s style theater, they offer cheap movie showings where they present everything from Hollywood's biggest blockbusters to niche art films, all in a classic auditorium featuring new high-backed rocker seats and digital sound.
-Children 11 and under get in for $2.50, and all shows on Tuesdays are $2.00.
+Children 12 and under get in for $5 every day, and all matinees and shows on Tuesdays are also just $5.00.

 If you didn’t already know, the Mall of America (MOA) is THE place to be in the winter.
 It has everything you could ever ask for.
 There are dozens of restaurants to eat at, an aquarium full of sea creatures at Sea Life, virtual tours across the globe at FlyOver America, indoor roller coasters at Nickelodeon Universe, arcades, The Escape Game escape rooms, a movie theater, hands-on fun at Crayola Experience, hundreds of stores, and that’s just the start.
 Best of all, you can easily get there on the light rail!
 If you prefer to drive, there are plenty of parking lots surrounding the mall.
 MOA also has a schedule of events to check out throughout the winter months.

 A Twin Cities favorite you have to check off your shopping to-do list is Wild Rumpus.
-A bookstore with page-turning events and a whole library of animals, they have Tail Time every Monday.
+A bookstore with page-turning events, like story times and a whole library of animals.
 It’s free for families to join in the cozy space and listen to great stories - some you’ll want to take home with you.
-Ever been around the world in 80 minutes?